Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Conclusion

 \section{Conclusion}

 In this study, we investigate whether and to what extent I2I translation methods may facilitate multimodal biomedical image registration.
-We focus on 2D rigid transformations, finding the task challenging enough, in particular for biomedical multimodal image data.
+We focus on 2D and 3D rigid transformations, finding the task challenging enough, while highly relevant, in particular for biomedical multimodal image data.
 We have selected four popular and widely used I2I translation methods with diverse properties and complexity.
 We believe that this selection gives a good insight into the potential of modality translation as a general approach to aid multimodal registration.
 Openly available multimodal biomedical datasets suitable for the evaluation of registration methods are very scarce.
-We use three datasets (two of them published in connection with this study) of varying complexity and different combinations of modalities, introducing a range of challenges relevant for performance evaluation.
+We use three 2D datasets (two of them published in connection with this study) and one 3D dataset, of varying complexity and different combinations of modalities, introducing a range of challenges relevant for performance evaluation.

 From our experiments, we observe that I2I translation methods appear less successful in the context of multimodal registration than in some other relevant biomedical use-case scenarios (such as virtual staining, or image segmentation).
-However, a representation-learning approach (CoMIR), which maps the modalities to their established (learned) ``common ground'', instead of mapping one of them all the way to the other, shows to be a highly promising approach which, we expect, will find applications and inspire further development.
+However, a representation-learning approach (CoMIR), which maps the modalities to their established (learned) ``common ground'' instead of mapping one of them all the way to the other, shows to be a highly promising approach.
+We expect that its demonstrated successful debut on 3D medical data will inspire further development and applications.
+We also note that maximisation of Mutual Information still provides good multimodal registration performance in many situations under our experiment settings.
+However, other studies have shown that the effectiveness of such traditional multimodal registration methods degrades under real-world situations \cite{qinUnsupervisedDeformableRegistration2019, jiangLearning3DNonrigid2019}.

 This comparative study adds to the understanding of multimodal biomedical image registration methods from an empirical perspective.
 Last but not least, it establishes an open-source quantitative evaluation framework for multimodal biomedical registration based on publicly available datasets, which can be easily utilised for benchmarking, whereby we also hope to contribute to the openness and reproducibility of future scientific research.